Article I – Name

 - If for some reason a member cannot attend a scheduled meeting, notification should be given to the Chair or Principal prior to the meeting.

-- A quorum is defined as a majority of members with the stipulation that the majority must follow the legal composition of the council and have, at minimum, one more parent member than employee member present to vote.
+- A quorum is defined as a majority of members with the stipulation that the majority must follow the legal composition of the council and have, at minimum, two more parent members than employee members present to vote.

 - Subcommittees may be established or dissolved by a majority vote of the council.
 Parent members may serve on one or more sub-committees.